What Is An Eye Level Shot?

 One of the most crucial aspects of creating a film that lives up to your vision is the location (or locations, more typically!) in which you do the filming.

-To find film shoot venues and spaces of all kinds for rental, we highly recommend Peerspace.
+To find film shoot venues and spaces of all kinds for rent, we highly recommend using Peerspace.
 It’s the most extensive marketplace on the web for these types of rentals, with thousands and thousands of options throughout hundreds of cities in the U.S., Canada, and beyond.

 Peerspace production locations include more formal film and photoshoot studios.
-But, you can also discover other types of spaces that might be perfect for the scenes you’re planning to film, like homes, galleries, and restaurants.
+But, you can also discover other types of spaces that might be perfect for the scenes you’re planning to film, like homes, galleries, restaurants, and more.

 Some examples of incredible Peerspace venues that could be the perfect fit for a scene in your movie:

-- This large modern fitness studio in Seattle for a dramatic dance scene
+- This large modern fitness studio in Seattle, WA for a dramatic dance scene

-- This 1850s Quaker-built home in Philadelphia for scenes of domestic life
+- This historic Pennsylvania farmhouse near Philadelphia, PA for scenes of domestic life

-- This luxury penthouse with a view of the Bay Bridge in San Francisco for an at-home scene of a stylish metropolitan character
+- This large downtown penthouse with city views in San Francisco, CA for an at-home scene of a stylish metropolitan character

-- This set of seven unusual rooms (including a classroom, TV wall, clock stairway, and hall of lamps!) in Bushwick, Brooklyn for just about whatever your wildest imagination can dream up
+- This set of seven unusual rooms (including a classroom, TV wall, clock stairway, and hall of lamps!) in Bushwick, Brooklyn, NY for just about whatever your wildest imagination can dream up

-- This well-equipped jet studio in Chamblee, Georgia when your characters are enjoying the literal high life
+- This gorgeous luxury jet studio in Atlanta, GA when your characters are enjoying the literal high life

-- This colorful bungalow in Los Angeles for more eccentric characters
+- This colorful craftsman bungalow in Los Angeles, CA for more eccentric characters

 And this is just the tip of the iceberg!
 Plus, all the listings include incredibly detailed descriptions of the spaces, high-res photographs, and reviews from past renters.
 Therefore, you’ll get a clear sense of what you’re looking at before you even see it in person.